Nordblom72/SUN2000-PV-modbus/README.md

 Furthermore, the MODBUS-TCP must be enabled, which by default is disabled.
 [MODBUS TCP Guide](https://www.photovoltaikforum.com/core/attachment/260120-sdonglea-05-modbus-tcp-guide-pdf/)

 The service uses two node-scheduler functions for polling and storing the data.
 Currently, the inverter registers are polled once every minute and the ackumulated data is stored in a MongoDB database every 5:th minute.
-The database object holds power values with granuality of on hour.
+The database object holds power values with granuality of one hour.
 The scheduler functions have a simple crone-style API and can easely be reconfigured for other intervals.

 ## References
 * [MODBUS TCP Guide](https://www.photovoltaikforum.com/core/attachment/260120-sdonglea-05-modbus-tcp-guide-pdf/)